UCI relaxes COVID-19 exclusion rules at Tour de France

 Speaking with reporters, UCI president David Lappartient said the new protocol is different from the one devised by Tour organizers ASO, but stringent enough.

-The UCI said the latest revisions ''come from the desire to optimise the interpretation of a positive viral diagnostic test and confirm that it indeed corresponds with a recent coronavirus infection.''
+The UCI said the latest revisions “come from the desire to optimize the interpretation of a positive viral diagnostic test and confirm that it indeed corresponds with a recent coronavirus infection.”

 The measure is aimed at avoiding false positive tests that could rule out healthy riders.